 “Periscope Studios was a house in Caulfield owned by Tim Finn, where Crowded House recorded half of Woodface and apparently, Neil Finn wrote Don’t Dream It’s Over.
 Tim’s gold albums were stacked in a dusty heap, facing the wall beside a rickety pianola that played a roll of Six Months In A Leaky Boat.
 In the lounge a periscope rose through the ceiling, its dial displaying ‘fractions of friction.’
 Quirks of a success worth aspiring to.

 We were excited to work with Wayne Connolly.
 As a fellow guitarist, he encouraged our endless overdubs.
 We were on a steep curve, learning how to make records, a giant leap from just being recorded by someone.

 The recordings opened a door at Warners, offering the opportunity to do it all again a bit shinier.
 Most of the songs were re-recorded later in 1995 and into 1996, becoming the Love Walked In album.
 Call My Name, College Heart and Firestarter appeared as B-sides.
 This Much I Know made the album with a few extra overdubs.
 It’s reassuring now to hear how well-formed our ideas were.
 It’s a shame these recordings got left behind in the rush.” – Nick Batterham

-The album is available now for pre-order digitally and on limited edition, individually numbered Compact Disc from our Bandcamp page.
+The album is available digitally and on limited edition, individually numbered Compact Disc from our Bandcamp page.